[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 Days became weeks, and weeks turned into months.

 A smirk animated her cocoa visage.
-“Here come the gangsters,”
+“Here comes my gangsta’s,”

-“Oh shit, the white dude is with them,” she whispered.
+“Oh shit, that white man is with them,” she whispered.

 Andrew turned to look, but she grabbed his arm.